caprinak/Angular-Fundamentals/README.md

 This project is a hands-on laboratory for exploring and understanding the fundamental concepts of the Angular framework.
 It includes practical examples of data binding, pipes, directives, and RxJS integration within an Angular application.

+## Live Demo

+Below is a running demonstration of the project's features, including the payment form and the RxJS visualization.

+*(You can replace `Screenshot panyment-pipes.png` with the actual name of your image file)*

+!Project Demo

 ## Features Demonstrated

 This application is divided into two main sections: a payment form and an RxJS `ReplaySubject` visualization.